Tilden Regional Park: New Deal Era

 At the June 4, 1936 board meeting of East Bay Regional Park District, the same meeting that authorized the land purchase, the Board appropriated $63,428 in local funds for park development.
 In doing so, they met their matching fund obligation in order to qualify for $1 million in federal relief funds for park development.

 From 1935 to 1941 a Civilian Conservation Corps (CCC) camp, "Camp Wildcat Canyon" was located in what is now the Tilden Nature Area.
+In the six years of “Camp Wildcat Canyon”, more than 3,500 men from eighteen states passed through for enrollment terms of 6 months, with the option of extending their service.
 The CCC crews built much of the park's earlier infrastructure and features including roads, trails, bridges, picnic areas, and golf course.
+The CCC also did work in the park related to fire and erosion prevention, insect and pest control, and geological work.
+In 1935, California Congressman John H. Tolan, who represented Alameda County helped get a $1.5 million dollar grant request to the Works Progress Administration (WPA) approved.
+The grant allowed construction on the Wildcat Canyon Road to commence, which was a 7 mile scenic road connecting Berkeley and Orinda.
 Works Progress Administration (WPA) crews built the Lake Anza dam and stone buildings including restrooms, the original Lake Anza beach house, and the exterior of the Brazilian Room.
+The WPA crews also contributed to the reforestation of Tilden Park after the eucalyptus was removed.
+CCC and WPA workers assisted in the replanting of redwoods in the park that were shipped down the California coast from Fort Bragg.
 The aesthetic of the park today is directly derived from the original work performed by the CCC and WPA.
 The Brazilian Room, restroom buildings, stone monuments, and stone road ditches all remain in the park today.
 The stone that was used to build all the structures in the park were quarried in-park near the Big Springs trailhead on South Park Drive.

 Golden Gate International Exposition

-During the 1939-40 Golden Gate International Exposition, championship cricket games were held at the Meadows field in northern Tilden Park.
+The Golden Gate International Exposition, a two-year long world's fair, held during 1939-40, was a championship cricket games were conducted in the Meadows field in northern Tilden Park.
 Brazilian hardwood from the Brazilian Pavilion at the World's Fair were used extensively as the interior for Tilden Park's Brazilian Room.
 The East Bay Regional Park District also purchased used trash cans and benches once the World's Fair had closed.
+The event attracted a staggering seventeen million visitors from across the globe and was considered to be the first time a World Fair sought inspiration outside of Europe.
+Along with the championship cricket games, the exposition celebrated the San Francisco-Oakland Bay Bridge and the Golden Gate Bridge, both of which were opened in 1937.